thebrianemory/vidshare/README.md

 ## How it works

 You must sign in via GitHub to add a video.
-To add a video, you only need the YouTube URL.
-You submit the URL and the video information is obtained from the YouTube API and added to the database.
-This allows the video to be watched within the app using the YouTube embed.
+To add a video, you only need the YouTube or Vimeo URL.
+You submit the URL and the video information is obtained from the  YouTube or Vimeo API and added to the database.
+This allows the video to be watched within the app using the  YouTube or Vimeo embed.

-## Future features

-- Adding Vimeo videos
-- Have organizations that a user is a part of.
-Videos added as part of an organization are only viewed by that organization.